protektservices/tunnelkit/README.md

 # TunnelKit

-This library provides a simplified Swift/Obj-C implementation of the OpenVPN® protocol for the Apple platforms.
+This library provides a generic framework for VPN development and a simplified Swift/Obj-C implementation of the OpenVPN® protocol for the Apple platforms.
 The crypto layer is built on top of [OpenSSL 1.1.1][dep-openssl], which in turn enables support for a certain range of encryption and digest algorithms.

 ## Getting started